Frequently Asked Questions

 client.check_permission_scoped("document", "read", scope_type="project", scope_id="proj-123")

-Use scoped checks when your application supports multiple projects or sub-tenants with isolated permissions.
+Use scoped checks when your application supports multiple applications or resources with isolated permissions.

 Are permission checks performed locally or via an API call?